Skip to main content

 Flower Description

-Large, flat-faced, 2–3 inches (5–8 cm) across; five velvety petals; full color range including yellow, blue, purple, red, orange, white, near-black, bicolors; typically with dark central face blotch and radiating veins
+Large, flat-faced, 2-3 inches (5-8 cm); 5 velvety petals; full color range — yellow, blue, purple, red, orange, white, near-black, bicolors; typically with a dark central face blotch (whiskers) and radiating veins; some series are clear-faced (no blotch)

 Foliage Description